lpetrovic05/hiero-improvement-proposals-lazar/HIP/hip-xxxx-quiescence.md

 There are no impacts to backwards compatibility.

-## Security Implications TODO
+## Security Implications

-If there are security concerns in relation to the HIP, those concerns should be explicitly addressed to make sure reviewers of the HIP are aware of them.
+There are no security implications of this HIP.
+The worst case scenario is that the network does not quiesce when it should, which leads to increased resource usage.
+This is not a security issue, but rather an efficiency issue.

-## How to Teach This TODO
+## How to Teach This

-For a HIP that adds new functionality or changes interface behaviors, it is helpful to include a section on how to teach users, new and experienced, how to apply the HIP to their work.
+There is nothing to teach.

-## Reference Implementation TODO
+## Reference Implementation

-The reference implementation must be complete before any HIP is given the status of “Final.”
-The final implementation must include test code and documentation.
+No reference implementation exists for this HIP at the moment.

 ## Rejected Ideas